“The Dayton metro had a higher rate of job growth in the past year than the other major Ohio metro areas…”-Dayton Daily News, April 2018

 Here are just a few highlights that make Dayton a great place for turnkey real estate investors:

 - The Fire Blocks District is a major project in the work to make even more of a downtown Dayton a place residents want to work, live and play.
 Historical buildings, such as the Elk and Huff buildings are being turned into apartments and condos with first floor retail and restaurants.
 Check out the super awesome video highlighting the project.

 - Seventy-million dollar renovations are planned for the historic Arcade building in downtown Dayton.
 The plans include space for retail, housing and office space.
-Portions are set to open in 2019.
+Portions opened in 2019.

 - The Dayton metro area was named a top 10 metro area for 12 years consecutively by Site Selection Magazine.

 - Dayton’s Levitt Pavilion, which opened in the summer of 2018, holds up to 5,000 people and plans to offer 50 free concerts in 2019.

 - Median home prices increased 8% from 2017 to 2018.